 In this article The Logo Creative discusses What To Include In a Great Graphic Design Portfolio

 You can create a portfolio in any format you like – some employers might be impressed with a video and others with a simply laid out PDF document.
-Whatever format you decide to create it in, you should take your time to plan out how you can effectively communicate and showcase your skills and completed project work.
+Whatever format you decide to create it in, you should take your time to plan out how you can effectively communicate, showcase your skills, and complete project work.
 During your planning time you will need to consider:

-- How your wanting to guide the prospective employer through the body of work?
+- How do you want to guide your prospective employer through the body of work?